josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-Unless you're talking specifically about yourself or the other party, avoid the words "I" and "you."
+Try to avoid the words "I" and "you."
 Focus the conversation on the topic, not the people in it.

 </CalloutPlusQuote>